Henkdetenk12345/aquarius/README.md

 **Disclaimer: the software is offered completely as-is, with no warranty of any kind.
 I will no longer be offering support or assistance on this project, if you want to use it you must figure it out from the resources provided here.**

 If you do decide to do something cool with this design, please consider posting photos of it to Bluesky and tagging "@nmsni.co.uk", I would love to see it!

+Max de Vos:
+Added easier to use episode_listing_creator.py and a tool to change nmptv.json easier.